GoogleCloudPlatform/terraform-google-alloy-db/examples/example_with_private_service_connect/README.md

 # Example AlloyDB with private service connect (PSC) enabled

 This example illustrates how to use the `alloy-db` module to deploy a cluster with private service connect (PSC) enabled.
+This example creates
+- alloyDB cluster/instances in region us-central1 in project passed in `project_id`.
+- alloyDB cross region replica cluster/instances in region us-east1 in project passed in `project_id`.
+- VPC and subnet in project passed in `attachment_project_id`.
+- It also creates consumer psc endpoint using alloyDB psc attachment in project passed in `attachment_project_id`.

 ## Usage